HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 ‘unnecessary suffering’ to an animal.
 I won’t go into the details of

-each act here (follow the links for full details) but, suffice to say,
+each Act here (follow the links for full details) but, in essence,

-illegal to trap foxes in all but free running snares, and there are
+illegal to trap foxes in all but free running snares; even for these there are

 multiple conditions associated with their use (especially that they must

-be checked at least every 24 hours); it seems unlikely that these
+be checked at least every 24 hours) and it seems unlikely that these

 conditions could be met in urban areas.
 The main problem with snares is